crazygit/ZAuthenticatorApp/privacy.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at lianglin999@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at <a href="mailto:support@wiseturtles.com">support@wiseturtles.com</a>.